tests-always-included/wick/bin/README.md

 `WICK_DIR`
 ----------

 Public: Location of the `wick` binary.
 Available any time that `wick` is running.
+Absolute path.

 `wick()`